Musicals101.com

 7. If you're willing to pay the price, go for it!

-If the dream lives in you, you just might achieve it . . . but you have to give it everything.
+If the dream lives in you, you just might achieve it . . . but you will have to give it everything.
 And I mean everything.
-Things like quality of life, personal relationships, etc., invariably have to take a back seat.
+Things like your quality of life, personal relationships, etc., invariably have to take a back seat.
 You will have to slog away against incredible odds with no idea of how long the struggle may last.
 Then, even if you do beat the overwhelming odds and have a hit musical, you have to re-live the struggle with every new show you work on!
 This sounds workable until you actually have to do it.

 It's like a pact with the devil, but those who sacrifice everything else can make it to what remains of the top of musical theatre.
 I have worked with actors, composers, writers and producers who reached the summit.
 They seem rather happy once they get there, but there is often something a bit terrifying about them.
-My belief is that sacrifice has its price, and that many of these 'winners' lost parts of their souls along the way.
-Yes, that sounds terribly clichéd, but an army of heartbroken lovers, well-paid psychiatrists, scandal-hungry columnists and embittered colleagues can testify that this is one cliché loaded with truth.
+My belief is that sacrifice has its price, and that many of these "winners" lost parts of their souls along the way.
+Yes, that sounds terribly cliched, but an army of heartbroken lovers, well-paid psychiatrists, scandal-hungry columnists and embittered colleagues can testify that this is one cliche loaded with truth.

-Return to "How Musicals Are Made"
+Return to: How Musicals Are Made

-Return to Musicals101.com Homepage
+Return to: Musicals101's Homepage